-Keeping the environment under review to empower stakeholders to deliver the environmental dimension of sustainable development
+Data monitoring in Texas, USA.
+PHOTO: REUTERS Keeping the environment under review to empower stakeholders to deliver the environmental dimension of sustainable development

-- 90. By 2030, Governments and other stakeholders are empowered by quality environmental assessments and open access to data and information to deliver the environmental dimension of sustainable development.
-To realize this 2030 vision, keeping the environment under review and strengthening the science-policy interface remain at the core of the work of UNEP by providing policy-relevant environmental assessments, identifying emerging issues, assisting in Goal follow-up and review and issuing early warnings.
-Shared knowledge about the environmental dimension of sustainable development and key interactions with the social and economic dimensions will continue to inform policymaking and stakeholder action across sectors. - 91.
+By 2030, Governments and other stakeholders are empowered by quality environmental assessments and open access to data and information to deliver the environmental dimension of sustainable development.

+To realize this 2030 vision, keeping the environment under review and strengthening the science-policy interface remain at the core of the work of UNEP by providing policy-relevant environmental assessments, identifying emerging issues, assisting in Goal follow-up and review, and issuing early warnings.
+Shared knowledge about the environmental dimension of sustainable development and key interactions with the social and economic dimensions will continue to inform policy-making and stakeholder action across sectors.

 Evidence-based policymaking needs to be informed by robust data and assessments to fully integrate the environmental dimension of sustainable development, resulting in shared prosperity for all within the ecological limits of the planet.
 Specific topics have been identified for policy action in other subprogrammes, including enhancing resilience, decarbonizing economies, preserving ecosystem services and biodiversity, safely managing chemicals and waste, ensuring urban sustainability and preventing and controlling air, water and soil pollution.
+Evidence-based tracking of progress towards global environmental goals, commitments and frameworks in these and other areas will form the foundation for successful implementation of the 2030

+Students pose at a middle school in Dexing, Jiangxi province, China.
+PHOTO: REUTERS

-Evidence-based tracking of progress towards global environmental goals, commitments and frameworks in these and other areas will form the foundation for successful implementation of the 2030 Agenda for Sustainable Development.
-GEO and other indicator-based assessments, supported by biennial regional environmental information network conferences and UNEP Live, 50 will continue to inform global and regional processes, guide policy debates and help to set the global environmental agenda to facilitate policymaking that integrates environmental information that takes into account gender-differentiated data where possible.
-Emerging issues, such as microplastics and risks of novel technologies, also need to be brought to the attention of decision makers in a timely manner. - 92.
-To promote a strong science-policy interface, UNEP will strengthen partnerships with networks of scientific experts, such as the Science and Technology Alliance for Global Sustainability and major scientific bodies, including the Intergovernmental Panel on Climate Change and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services.
-Collaboration with multilateral environmental agreement secretariats will also be strengthened and a broader connection with stakeholder communities will foster wider participation in the generation and dissemination of knowledge.
+Agenda for Sustainable Development.
+Global Environment Outlook and other indicator-based assessments, supported by biennial regional environmental information network conferences and UNEP Live, will continue to inform global and regional processes, guide policy debates and help set the global environmental agenda to facilitate policymaking that integrates environmental information that takes into account gender-differentiated data where possible.
+Emerging issues, such as microplastics and risks of novel technologies, also need to be brought to the attention of decission makers in a timely manner.

+To promote a strong science-policy interface, UNEP will strengthen partnerships with networks of scientific experts, such as the Science and Technology

+Children planting sea grapes on the coastline of Port-Salut, Haiti.
+PHOTO: UNEP

+Alliance for Sustainable Development and major scientific bodies, including the Intergovernmental Panel on Climate Change and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services.
+Collaboration with multilateral environment agreement secretariats will also be strengthened and a broader connection with stakeholder communities will foster wider participation in the generation and dissemination of knowledge.
 Communities of practice linked to the Global Environment Outlook assessment processes and monitoring of the Goals will contribute timely and accurate knowledge that will further strengthen the science-policy interface.
-As the global voice and authority for the environment, UNEP will closely work with other United Nations agencies, notably the Department of Economic and Social Affairs, multilateral environmental agreement secretariats and other relevant bodies to deliver the Global Sustainable Development Report series and thematic reviews to inform high-level political forums. - 93.
+As the global voice and authority for the environment, UNEP will closely work with other United Nations agencies, notably the Department of Economic and Social Affairs, multilateral environmental agreement secretariats and other relevant bodies to deliver the Global Sustainable Development Report series and thematic reviews to inform high-level political forums.

 The subprogramme has a strong focus on providing support to countries in the follow-up and review of the 2030 Agenda and broadening the global partnership to build the evidence base for tracking progress towards the environmental dimension of sustainability.
-Enhancing country capacity to strengthen national reporting systems and share environmental information will enable better-informed policymaking.
-In addition, improved communication and engagement with citizens, policymakers, media, non-governmental organizations, the private sector and other stakeholders can support informed decision-making and stakeholder action at the national, regional and global levels.
+Enhancing country capacity to strengthen national reporting systems and share environmental information will enable betterinformed policy-making.
+In addition, improved communication and engagement with citizens, policymakers, media, non-governmental organisations, the private sector and other stakeholders can support informed decision-making and stakeholder action at the national, regional and global levels.